BackofenLab/CRISPRidentify/README.md

 * Summary.csv

-Folloving information can be found in the summary:
+Following information can be found in the summary:

 1. Array index
 2. Array start